koromiko/GithubChat/readme.md

 # GithubChat

 A chat app for GitHub users.
-This app is a skeleton and optimized for a 5-people (could be more) team.
+Note: This app is a skeleton and has no message function at all.

 ![](sample.gif)